coopercenter/va_clean_economy_dashboard/backend_options.md

 For each issue, there are many options available.
 Here we focus on a narrowed list of "finalists" that we've identified through research.

 All coding options identified here are free and open-source.
 Hosting options are available at manageable cost and don't create lock-in problems.
+Solutions apparently meet all the other requirements listed above.

 ## Visualization tools

 ### Option 1: R code, esp. `ggplot2`

+R offers great options for creating figures, tables, maps (including interactive maps) that are extremely flexible and customizable.
+CCPS staff are already fluent in these tools.
+All are free and open source.

-### Option 2: Dash/Plotly
+### Option 2: Dash Open Source for R, by Plotly

+[Dash](https://dash.plotly.com/introduction) is an open-source framework for building web applications for data visualization that sit on top of Python or R models.
+Its viz tools look great.
+Because they are designed specifically for integration into web apps, they may have some additional advantages.

+### Comments

+It is surely possible in principle to mix visualizations based on Dash, ggplot2, and other open-source data visualization packages for R. However, our visualization strategy would tilt towards Dash if we plan to use Dash Enterprise as our hosting solution.
+If we plan to implement the dashboard using R Shiny, then `ggplot2` and friends probably make the most sense, especially as CCPS is already familiar with them.

 ## Dashboarding tools